November 20, 2017 Business Resources

 • Whether the employee share is in alignment with salaries and wages

 Also, look over the maximum coverage per claim, per year, and per lifetime—and limitations on certain conditions.
-Unless these are sufficient, experts note, a premature baby can reach his or her lifetime maximum under your plan before even leaving the hospital.

 Mistake #3: Neglecting to value all of the extras provided by a health plan.

-Nearly all health plans provide convenience and preventive health perks in addition to standard coverage.
+health plan extrasNearly all health plans provide convenience and preventive health perks in addition to standard coverage.
 Many people don’t take advantage of these offers, though.

 A healthy workforce may require less medical intervention, which can help control your company’s group health insurance premiums from year to year.

 CDPHP® leads the Capital Region with its comprehensive offerings, which includes all of the extras above—and more.
-Our CDPHP Customer ConnectSM locations even welcome community members to drop by and get questions answered by a knowledgeable member relations .
+Our CDPHP Customer ConnectSM locations even welcome community members to drop by and get questions answered by a knowledgeable member relations specialist.

 Mistake #4: Ignoring the potential impact of cost-sharing and savings structures.